Here at the Gypsy Soul household, we love a good party, whether it be one for our children, a grown ups only affair or a big family get together.

 Enchanted Forest Party Decorations

 I made a wooden sign to go outside the hall instead of the normal balloons.
-See how I made it here
+Click below to see how I made it.

 I also made some mini toadstools to scatter around the room and on the tables.
-See how I made these here
+Click below to see how I made them.

 Enchanted Forest Party Outfit

-For my daughters outfit I managed to find her a green fairy outfit in a charity shop which only cost me £3.00, bargain and I made her a flowery crown using leftover craft bits.
+For my daughter’s outfit, I managed to find her a green fairy outfit in a charity shop which only cost me £3.00, bargain!
+I made her a flower crown using leftover craft bits.

 Following with the enchanted forest theme I didn’t want to go with traditional party bags instead I made my own from old jam jars.
 I filled them with a few sweets and some mini musical instruments.